gws55/algos-java/README.md

 where [name].java and [name]_input.txt are located in directory ./[name]

 ### 1
-For a string of N=3 unique characters, there are N! unique combinations as follows, in-order:
+For a string of N=3 unique characters, there are N! unique combinations in-order, as follows:
 ```
 abc
 acb